 The main symptoms of enuresis include:

-- Wetting in the garment due to involuntary loss of urine.
+- Wetting in the garment due to an involuntary loss of urine.

 - Wetting for approximately three months, at least twice a week.

 There are different factors that are associated to enuresis.

 - The inability to control a full bladder at night due to the decreased functional capacity of the bladder.

 - Instability of detrusor muscles.

 - Developmental delay in a child such as delayed maturation of CNS, delay in the motor skills and language development.